bookofproofs/bookofproofs.github.io/_sources/history/20th-century/godement.md

 title: Godement, Roger
 born: 1921
 died: 2016
-keywords: Functional Analysis, Expository Books, Bourbaki, Math, Theorem, Homology, Cohomology
+keywords: roger godement,godement
-description: Roger Godementwas a French mathematician, known for his work in Functional Analysis, his expository books, and membership in Bourbaki.
-He established theorems in math, homology, cohomology, and more.
+description: Roger Godement was a French mathematician, known for his work in functional analysis and for his expository books.
+He was an active member of Bourbaki.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---